cwintermute/maubot-octoeverywhere/README.md

 ### `message_type`
 The type the message is sent as.
-Must be one of:
+Supports formatting [as defined below](#formatting), but must evaluate to one of:
 - `m.text` (default)
 - `m.notice`